ejkmvp/BowlingPrediction/README.md

 ## Accuracy
 It's kinda accurate :).
 I don't have a whole lot of empirical data collected yet but when trained on the first 6 frames, it guessed within 10 pins of the correct score a bit under 40% of the time on a sample 500 games.
+The pytorch model based on the first 6 frames has an R^2 of 0.72 on a separate test dataset, which is much better than a multiple linear regression model which had an R^2 of around 0.4

 ## Goals